aks1204/MHA-FS/README.md

 [Link](https://www.sciencedirect.com/topics/computer-science/artificial-bee-colony)

-In Artificial Bee Colony we have set the limit for Number of trials before abandoning a food source(solution) as 5.
+We have set the limit for Number of trials before abandoning a food source(solution) as 5.

 The graphs below depict global best fitness value and local best fitness value for Artificial Bee Colony algorithm as a function of number of epochs/iterations.